S4CH/s4ch.github.io/content/docs/ics/_index.md

 ---
 title: "Industrial Control Systems"
-description: "Cybersecurity practices for ICS"
+description: "Cybersecurity practices and threat mitigation for ICS/SCADA environments"
 ---

+Notes on securing industrial control systems — from foundational practices to physical asset protection and information integrity.